BubuDavid/SpoTwipy/README.md

 ## Getting Started

-To get a local copy up follow these simple example steps.
+To get a local copy up follow these simple steps.

 1. Go to your terminal and travel where you want to save this project, in my case will be in a `Dev` folder.